danzeeeman/Code-Toolkit-Python.A.Fa24/05_Week_6.md

 ## Review of last week

-Last week we learned about conditionals and the syntax of if and elsestatements, along with elif, and we used this to respnd to user-triggered events.
+Last week we learned about conditionals and the syntax of if and else statements, along with elif, and we used this to respnd to user-triggered events.
 Broadly, this could be divided into three topics:

 We looked at the syntax for three kinds of blocks: